 - Have a small jar of water nearby to help smooth out and patch cracks as the project starts to dry.
 I took ceramics classes in high school and this is called ‘slip’ (a clay + water mixture to repair cracks in your ceramics).

-4. Often time lttle cracks form while your clay is drying, but there is no need to worry.
+- Often time little cracks form while your clay is drying, but there is no need to worry.
 I have 7 tips to keep your clay from cracking.

 - You can always paint your clay after it dries!
 I like using the white clay best, but there are also many colored clays now available.
 To paint, simply allow the clay to dry and you can either use spray paint or acrylic paint.